2025 Annual Report

 As we look ahead, we know the challenges facing the Greater Yellowstone Ecosystem are only becoming more daunting.
 But our resolve remains strong.
 What gives me confidence is this community, people like you, who continue to show up, speak out, donate and stand firm in the belief that this place is worth protecting.
 You remind us that conservation is not just about landscapes or species, but about legacy.
 It’s about what we choose to carry forward and what we refuse to lose.

 Thank you for being part of this work, for lending your voice, and for investing in a future where Greater Yellowstone remains wild, connected, and resilient.
-Together, we are building something enduring—something truly greater than any one of us could achieve alone

-Scott Christensen, Executive Director
+Scott Christensen Executive Director

 Financials